HypothesisWorks/hypothesis/docs/quickstart.rst

 The text function returns what Hypothesis calls a search strategy.
 An object with methods that describe how to generate and simplify certain kinds of values.
-The @given decorator then takes our test function and turns it into a parametrized one which, when called, will run the test function over a wide range of matching data from that strategy.
+The :func:`@given <hypothesis.given>` decorator then takes our test function and turns it into a parametrized one which, when called, will run the test function over a wide range of matching data from that strategy.